valoresports/coach-resources/docs/content-production/skill-intro/creation-process.md

 # Creation Process: Skill Intro

 Skill Intro is a **fixed-price** deliverable.
-As at 28 February 2023, the price per Skill Intro delivered is USD 55.
+As at 1 January 2024, the price per Skill Intro delivered is USD 45.

 ## Creation instructions